bbc/mozart-fetcher/README.md

 ```

-Requester returns a JSON collection of components in this format:
+Fetcher returns a JSON collection of components in this format:

 ```json
 {